Bitcoin Crumbles to $60K, Giving Up Most Post-Fed Rate Cut Gains

 bitcoin-slides-below-63k-diverging-from-gold-as-middle-east-tensions-flare-up

-The broad-market digital asset benchmark CoinDesk 20 Index was down nearly 5% over the same period, with ether (ETH) faring a bit better with a 3.8% loss at just above $2,500.
-Altcoin majors suffered even deeper pullbacks, as Solana (SOL), Polkadot (DOT), Avalanche (AVAX), Uniswap (UNI), Render (RNDR), Polygon {{POL}} and Hedera (HBAR) endured 5%-10% declines.
+The broader digital asset benchmark, the CoinDesk 20 Index, fell nearly 5% during this time, with Ethereum (ETH) experiencing a slightly better outcome, down 3.8% and trading just above $2,500.
+Other major altcoins suffered larger setbacks, including Solana (SOL), Polkadot (DOT), Avalanche (AVAX), Uniswap (UNI), Render (RNDR), Polygon (POL), and Hedera (HBAR), which all saw declines of 5% to 10%.

 tradingview-bitcoin